 Remuneration due under these contracts is presented on an ongoing basis over the years in the statement of comprehensive income as "rental costs".

-In 2021, the company entered into lease agreements for the above-mentioned leases of agricultural land, transferring all its lease obligations to subtenants.
+In 2021, the company concluded contracts for the sublease of the above-mentioned leases of agricultural land, transferring all its lease obligations to subtenants.